Learning to paint with acrylics can be a fun and rewarding journey.

 One of the most common mistakes made by beginners is that they pick up their acrylic paint from a department store craft section.
 Unfortunately, most of those paints won’t give you the best results.

-Good paints come in two basic options, professional grade and student grade.
+If you have access to a variety of acrylic paints then just know that good paints come in two basic options, professional grade and student grade.
 Student grade paints are perfect for beginners because they are still good quality and they won’t break the bank!

 Non-traditional tools are you friend